The Express (2022 film): Plot

-Sasha Soslanov, nicknamed Sos, a charming gouging from the Caucasian province, finds himself in the blackest period of his life.
+Sasha Soslanov, nicknamed Sos, a charming goofball from the Caucasian province, finds himself in the blackest period of his life.
 But even when he is expelled from the university, and his beloved Nina leaves for Moscow, he does not lose heart, but goes to the bookmaker's office and makes a desperate bet of several events for the last thousand rubles express (accumulator bet).
 An incredible combination of circumstances makes him the owner of a big win.
 That's just the card he loses.